We wear our uniform with pride

 Uniform is an important part of a school’s identity.
 It reinforces who we are as a community and helps enable students to feel pride in their school.
 It ensures students are not put under any pressure because of the type of clothes they wear and promotes equality.
 We wear our uniform with pride and thank you for ensuring your children are properly equipped for the school day.

-- White polo shirt with embroidered logo or white shirt/blouse with tie
+- White polo shirt or white blouse/shirt

 - Grey trousers / shorts / pinafore / skirt / culottes or HC kilt or purple gingham dress